mekanix/meka.rs/content/pages/resume.md

 lectures, workshops and Install Day events, with emphasis on the use of free software (primarily GNU/Linux)

-Today I teach and research in Tilda Center on topics ranging from FreeBSD and GNU/Linux administration, security, kernel arthitecture, WEB development in backend and frontend to science, electronics, music and math.
+Today I teach and research in Tilda Center on topics ranging from HardenedBSD and GNU/Linux administration, security, kernel arthitecture, WEB development in backend and frontend to science, electronics, music and math.